amplication/docs/docs/getting-started/addons.md

 ![](./assets/all-addons.png)

 2. Go to the _Installed Plugins_ page.
-The installed plugin is displayed.
+The installed plugin is included.
 :::note
 The plugins are executed when Amplication generates code, according to their order on the _Installed Plugins_ page.
 :::